+Where a pupil is diagnosed as having SEND, her behaviour will be considered in relation to this.
 Consideration will also be given to the pastoral needs of all pupils involved, along with any known or suspected safeguarding concerns.
+The Head of Learning Support will be consulted, along with the pastoral leads for the pupil(s) involved.